wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-2.md

 ![poetry update](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/update.png)

-To this day there are no new versions available.
+Until now, there are no new versions available.

 When you create a Virtual Environment with the _venv_ command, _VSCode_ will automatically set it as the default Python Environment for that project.
 When working With _Poetry_, the first time we will need to type the following in the terminal and inside the project folder: